karx/karx.github.io/smartConsultancy/PublicPulse/README.md

 # Public Pulse

-## ExceSumm
+## Excutive Summary
 Pubic pulse would act as a data collection platform empowering them to collect data they need efficently.
 We would do so by providing a set of tools.
 These tools are engineered to perform these data collection at maximum efficency.

-Along with experince for our collaboraters like m2 and IODA, Public Pulse, would have a Knowledge Transfer Pipeline setup that would help users provide nessary information needed for the platform to work at maximum efficency. demographic preference wise distribution
+Along with experince for our collaboraters like m2 and IODA, Public Pulse, would have a Knowledge Transfer Pipeline setup that would help users provide nessary information needed for the platform to create a data collection schema.
+This schema is then forwarded to all the selected types of Plugins to be surfaced on different platforms.
+All these plugins log the findings to a central repository based on the defined schema.
+Report generated can be viewed on the dashboard for Public Pulse.

 ## Plublic Pulse (Immediate) -  Sheet of Ongoing